Source code for mmodel.modifier

 """Print the node output to the console.

-:param str stdout_format: format string for input and output
+:param str format_str: format string for input and output.

-The format should be keyword only.
-The behavior is for keeping the
+The format should be keyword-only.
+The behavior is for keeping

 consistency with other print modifiers.